FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Related Works

 Among alternative modalities, gaze offers a powerful interaction method for individuals with disabilities.
-Most existing gaze-based assistive devices rely on graphical user interface (GUI) systems, which enable users to control assistive devices through visual interfaces.
-Some researchers employ virtual buttons, allowing users to operate electric wheelchairs \cite{c22}, robotic arms \cite{c25}, or mobile robots \cite{c23}.
+Most existing gaze-based assistive devices rely on GUI systems, which enable users to control assistive devices through visual interfaces.
+Some researchers employ buttons, allowing users to operate electric wheelchairs \cite{c22}, robotic arms \cite{c7, c25}, or mobile robots \cite{c23}.
 However, GUI-based systems divert user attention from the external environment, limiting their field of view.
 An optimal system should enable unrestricted gaze-based interaction by accurately estimating user attention \cite{c24}.
-Recent work such as \cite{10806588} focuses on robust gaze-based intention prediction in real-world scenarios.
-Their method applies OPTICS clustering to filter out redundant gaze points, enabling robust intention prediction.However, this approach presents several limitations.
+FreeView \cite{c24} enables robot teleoperation through a virtual GUI controlled by the user’s gaze.
+However, users still need to gaze at the virtual GUI for a long time.
+Recent work \cite{10806588} focuses on robust gaze-based intention prediction in real-world scenarios.
+Their method applies OPTICS clustering to filter out redundant gaze points, enabling robust intention prediction.
+However, this approach presents several limitations.
 First, it is not integrated with an actual robot control system, and thus lacks validation in closed-loop interaction.
-Second, it does not consider the alignment between gaze and language input; users can only select target objects through gaze, limiting natural multi-modal expression.
+Second, it does not consider the alignment between gaze and language input; users can only select target objects through gaze, limiting natural multimodal expression.
 In \cite{c26}, researchers introduced a gaze-following model that predicts gaze direction and visual attention using RGB images from a robot’s perspective combined with YOLO-based object detection.
 Similarly, \cite{c27} applies transfer learning to track gaze within predefined regions, allowing the system to determine attention states.
 This enhances the ability of the robot to interpret user intentions, improving efficiency and naturalness in human-robot collaboration, particularly in industrial settings.
-In addition, some researches in \cite{11037823} proposed a human-in-the-loop multi-modal fusion method that dynamically adjusts the weights of gaze, gesture, and speech modalities based on user feedback.
+Some recent work \cite{11037823} proposed a human-in-the-loop multimodal fusion method that dynamically adjusts the weights of gaze, gesture, and speech modalities based on user feedback.
 This adaptive mechanism improves the system's robustness by resolving conflicting inputs during interaction.
-However, the approach is limited to a fixed set of predefined object categories and supports only simple, hard-coded robot actions.
-As a result, it lacks the flexibility to engage in natural, open-ended interaction and cannot support more complex or extended task sequences.
+However, the proposed multimodal fusion does not increase the informational content of the intention inference but merely improves robustness through redundant referencing.
+Furthermore, the approach is limited to a fixed set of predefined object categories \cite{cao2024mopa} and supports only simple, hard-coded robot actions.
+Additionally, it relies heavily on multiple explicit user interventions and repeated user adjustments.
+As a result, it lacks the flexibility to engage in natural, open-ended interaction \cite{yang2023av} and cannot support more complex \cite{fan2025structured} or extended task sequences.
 However, these approaches also require users to fixate on targets continuously, which feels unnatural compared to typical communication, where the gaze naturally shifts.
+A multidimensional comparison of representative HRI systems across various modalities is summarized in Tab. \ref{table_comparison related work}.